-Burns commonly present acutely .
-They can be due to many modalities, including thermal, chemical, electrical or radiation.
-Often, burns result in superficial (first degree) and partial thickness (second degree) burns, and less commonly full thickness (third degree) burns.
-Circumferential, full-thickness burns, whether on limbs or trunk can produce a splinting or tourniquet effect which compromises circulation and reduces muscle movement, resulting in limited respiratory function.
+Burns commonly present acutely.
+They can be due to many modalities, including thermal, chemical, electrical, or radiation.
+Often, burns result in superficial (first degree) and partial thickness (second degree) burns, and less commonly full-thickness (third-degree) burns.
+Circumferential, full-thickness burns, whether on limbs or trunk can produce a splinting or tourniquet effect which compromises limb circulation and may reduce respiratory muscle movement, resulting in limited respiratory function.
 This is due to the inflexibility of the damaged tissue, which is caused by eschar formation.
 If untreated, this can result in distal ischemia, compartment syndrome, respiratory failure, tissue necrosis, or death.
-This activity describes the indications , contraindications, and techniques for performing an escharotomy and highlights the role of the interprofessional team in the management of burn patients.
+This activity describes the indications, contraindications, and techniques for performing an escharotomy and highlights the role of the interprofessional team in the management of burn patients.

 - Summarize the indications for an escharotomy.

-- Explain how interprofessional team strategies can improve care coordination and communication in burn patients requiring an escharotomy and improve outcomes.
+- Explain how interprofessional team's coordination and communication in burn patients requiring an escharotomy can improve outcomes.

 Anatomy and Physiology

-The skin is made up of two layers, the epidermis and dermis, and their thickness varies depending on location, age, and gender.
-Deep in the skin is the subcutaneous fat and then a fascial membranous layer before the deeper structures, such as muscle.
+The skin is made up of two layers, the epidermis, and dermis, and their thickness varies depending on location, age, and gender.
+Deep to the skin is the subcutaneous fat and then a fascial membranous layer before the deeper structures, such as muscle.
 Heat (and other injury mechanisms) can denature proteins, leading to loss of plasma membrane integrity and cell necrosis.
 Superficial burns only affect the epidermis; they are clinically painful, erythematous, blanch on pressure, and are sensate.
-Partial thickness burns involve both the epidermis and dermis; clinically, they can appear pink or cherry red, blister, are sensate to touch, blanch on pressure, and are also painful.
-Full thickness burns affect the epidermis, dermis, and subcutaneous tissue forming an eschar.
+Partial-thickness burns involve both the epidermis and dermis; clinically, they can appear pink or cherry red, blister, are sensate to touch, blanch on pressure, and are also painful.
+Full-thickness burns affect the epidermis, dermis, and subcutaneous tissue forming an eschar.
 Clinically, these burns appear dry and leathery, but they are not painful, sensate, or blanching and can feel firm and waxy on palpation.

-There are relatively few contraindications, due to the potential for limb- or life-threatening consequences if an escharotomy is not performed.
-It is not indicated in burns which will heal without surgical reconstruction (superficial burns) and when there is no compromise to respiration or circulation.
+There are relatively few contraindications, due to the potential for limb or life-threatening consequences if an escharotomy is not performed.
+It is not indicated in burns that will heal without surgical reconstruction (superficial burns) and when there is no compromise to respiration or circulation.